naqtn/GMnet-manual/engine/tutorial/7_player.md

 This will tell the engine to sync the position variables ``x`` and ``y`` every 5 seconds. ``5*room_speed`` means 5 seconds.
 The first argument of ``mp_addPosition`` is the name of group.
 You can choose that however you want.

 What we just added is a so called **variable group**.
 The group is called "Pos", get's synced every 5 seconds and sync the variables ``x`` and ``y``.

+    ??? "is a so called" .. "group is called"
+    ???
+Too close two "called"
+    ???
+How about : The name of the group is "Pos" and the group is synced ...

 Let's set **how the position should be synced**: